Conversion of Private Limited Company into LLP

 5. Filing of Application for Conversion into LLP

-For the conversion of a private company into an LLP, FORM 18 is mandatory and it is to be filed along with a form for incorporation.
+FORM 18 is mandatory for converting a private company into an LLP, and it must be filed along with a form for incorporation.

-• Whether or not all the shareholders of the company have given their consent for the conversion of the private company into the LLP.
+• Whether or not all the company’s shareholders have given their consent for the conversion of the private company into an LLP.

-• An up-to-date Income-tax return is to be filled as per the Income-tax act, 1961.
+• An up-to-date Income-tax return is to be filed as per the Income-tax Act, 1961.

-• The documents which include the latest annual returns and balance sheet under the Companies Act, 2013 (filed with MCA).
+• The documents include the latest annual returns and balance sheet under the Companies Act 2013 (filed with MCA).

-• If any conviction, validating, ruling, order, the judgment of any Court, Tribunal government authority, and/or any in favor of or against the company subsisting as on date as mentioned?
+• If any conviction, validating, ruling, order, or judgment of any Court, Tribunal, government authority, and/or any in favor of or against the company subsisting as on the date as mentioned?

-• Pertaining to know any security interests in the assets of the firm is subsisting or still in effect.
+• Knowing any security interests in the assets of the firm that are subsisting or still in effect.

-• Whether an earlier application was filed for the conversion of the mentioned company to into LLP and it was rejected by the Registrar for some reason.
+• Whether an earlier application was filed for the conversion of the mentioned company into an LLP and rejected by the Registrar for some reason.

 • Whether there is a presence of any secured creditors.